 If you own a studio, then you need to have commercial property insurance.
 This coverage is essential for protecting your studio and any assets within it from a range of perils.
 While different insurers offer different levels of coverage, typically this policy helps off-set the cost of repairing or replacing your commercial property in the event of an accident or natural disaster.
 It covers physical loss and external damage to the property and its contents.
 Without the right coverage, replacing such a loss on your own would be financially devastating.
 Typical perils that are part of a commercial property insurance policy include theft, vandalism and external disasters such as a fire.

-If you operate, or are planning to operate, a photography business from your home then you need to let your insurance company know—especially if you have a home studio.
+If you operate, or are planning to operate, a photography business from your home then you need to let your insurance company know especially if you have a home studio.
 Some homeowners insurance policies will not provide coverage for your home-based business.
 Often, you will need a separate add-on to protect your space, any equipment and props you are storing in the space, and to provide general liability coverage if you're seeing clients out of your home.

 These days, a lot of business takes place online.
 From sending photos to clients to communicating about shoots, you're going to accumulate a lot of information on your computer.
 Even sensitive information, such as a clients' financial details.
 Likewise, your photos themselves can be sensitive assets.
 Say you're working on a brand campaign launch for a new product, or you work as a boudoir photographer.
 If these images were stolen, you could be in a world of trouble.

 Do you have a drone?
-These days, more and more videographers and photographers are making use of specialized equipment like drones.
+These days, more and more photographers are making use of specialized equipment like drones.
 With drone property insurance coverage, you're financially protected if you need to repair or replace any drones you use for your work.
 It also provides financial remuneration if the drone is damaged or stolen.

 Drone Liability coverage can protect drone operators from third-party property damage or bodily injury liabilities while the drone is in use.

-If your equipment is stolen or your studio is damaged in a flood, it can be seriously frustrating not being able to work—not to mention, costly.
+Business Interruption Insurance for Photographers If your equipment is stolen or your studio is damaged in a flood, it can be seriously frustrating not being able to work not to mention, costly.
 If you have employees who rely on you or can't afford to not work, then it's essential you have business interruption insurance.
-Depending on the insurance provider, this coverage will offset the cost of employee salaries, rent and other forms of income while your business is not operational—up to the policy limits.
+Depending on the insurance provider, this coverage will offset the cost of employee salaries, rent and other forms of income while your business is not operational up to the policy limits.

 To ensure you have all your bases covered, it's integral to talk to your dedicated Morison Insurance broker about what other types of coverage are available to you.
 For instance, if you travel a lot for work or attend weddings overseas, then you will need to let your insurance broker know.